opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/adyen/Full Page/README.md

    3. Edit the Postman environment file so the collection can be imported with all your OPF Tenant and Adyen Test Account unique values.

-   4. Save and run the Postman Collection.
+   4. Save and run the Postman collection.

 ## Validate the configuration in Open Payment Framework Workbench